photom/mod_socache_redis/README.md

 mod_socache_redis
 =============
 Apache SSL Session cache module for Redis.
-This module is based on mod_socache_memcache.
+This module is based on mod_socache_memcache and can be used for SSL Session cache (mod_socache_memcache's some functions are not ported).

 This fork is my attempt to get this working on Apache 2.4 built with any of the various Visual Studio versions we use (not just the latest) to build at Apache